Halina Szmolcówna

-Halina Schmolz (born Halina Szmolcówna, 25 December 1892 – 28 September 1939) was a Polish ballet dancer.
+Halina Szmolcówna was the stage name of Halina Schmolz (25 December 1892 – 28 September 1939), a Polish ballet dancer.

 Early life

-Halina Szmolcówna was the daughter of Ignatz Szmolz and Barbara Szmolcówna.
+Schmolz was the daughter of Ignatz Szmolz and Barbara Szmolcówna.
 She trained as a dancer in Warsaw.

 Career

-Halina Schmolz first appeared on stage in London in 1910, in the company of Anna Pavlova and Mikhail Mordkin.
+Schmolz first appeared on stage in London in 1910, in the company of Anna Pavlova and Mikhail Mordkin.
 In 1911 and 1912, she danced in the United States, including New York and Philadelphia, with Alexandre Volinin.
-"Alone, or in company, she flitted through the most amazing and fascinating gyrations," a North Carolina newspaper marveled.
+"Alone, or in company, she flitted through the most amazing and fascinating gyrations," a North Carolina newspaper marvelled.
 She toured Australia and New Zealand in 1913, billed as a member of the Imperial Russian Ballet, with Volonin, Vlasta Novotna, Adeline Genée and others.